ryantd42/NY-Legislative-Git/2023/S1424A-2023/bill.md

   January 11, 2023
   ___________

- Introduced  by  Sen.  BAILEY -- read twice and ordered printed, and when printed to be committed to the Committee on Procurement and Contracts
+ Introduced  by Sens.
+BAILEY, WEBB -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Procurement  and Contracts -- recommitted to the Committee on Procurement and Contracts in  accordance  with  Senate Rule 6, sec.
+8 -- reported favorably from said committee, ordered to first  report,  amended  on  first  report, ordered  to a second report and ordered reprinted, retaining its place in the order of second report

  AN ACT to amend the executive law, in relation to directing  contracting state  agencies  to develop a growth plan in order to increase partic- ipation of MWBEs with respect to state contracts and subcontracts

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: